awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.RDS.md

 1. Open the [RDS management console](https://console.aws.amazon.com/rds/home)\.

-1. Choose **Launch a DB Instance**\.
+1. Choose **Create database**\.

-1. Proceed through the wizard until you reach the **Advanced Settings** page\.
+1. Proceed through the wizard\.
 Note the values that you enter for the following options:
    + **Master Username**
    + **Master Password**

-1. For **Network and Security** settings, choose the following:
+1. When you reach **Configure advanced settings**, for **Network and Security** settings, choose the following:
    + **VPC** – **Not in VPC**\.
 If this option isn't available, your account might not support [EC2\-Classic](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html), or you may have chosen an [instance type that is only available in VPC](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-vpc.html#vpc-only-instance-types)\.
    + **Availability Zone** – **No Preference**
    + **DB Security Group\(s\)** – **Create new Security Group**

-1. Configure the remaining options and choose **Launch DB Instance**\.
+1. Configure the remaining options and choose **Create database**\.
 Note the values that you enter for the following options:
    + **Database Name**
    + **Database Port**